prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

   modifying-vast-xml-allowed: true
 ```

+There are also some default properties which can't be overridden in adapter-defaults, but rather in particular adapter's config:
+- `aliases`: Defaults to empty
+- `deprecated-names`: Defaults to empty
+- `extra-info`: Defaults to empty

 ### Create bidder alias
 If you want to add bidder that is an alias of existing bidder, you need just to update configuration of parent bidder: